Good questions. We know that there are a lot of people who are not familiar or only partially familiar with hostels and hostelling.

 If you don't know yet when you reserve, please do let us know once you have decided.
 We need to know whether to expect you on our shuttle so we can be sure we have room for you.
 You can click HERE for more transportation information.
 And for more information on our FREE shuttle you can click HERE.

-Our evening shuttle service picks up from the WAC at 5:30 PM and 9:30 PM.
+Our evening shuttle service picks up from the Denali Bus Depot at 5:30 PM and 9:30 PM.
 Click HERE for more information.
 Please remember, you are responsible to be at the right place at the right time to utilize our shuttle service.
 We cannot wait for you or take time to look for you.
 We have a responsibility to everyone else to leave on time, as they have scheduled their events with that in mind.
 If you miss our complimentary shuttle service, then we can help you to arrange alternate transportation through a local taxi company.

 Wow!
 If we could answer that we would be rich!
 The best answer is, "it is VERY variable".